✥ ✥ ✥

 Jeffrey Liker and David Meier.
 The Toyota Way Fieldbook: A practical guide for implementing Toyota’s 4P’s.
 New York: McGraw-Hill Education, 2005, p.
 242.

-Image from: Pixabay (under CC0 license).
+Picture credits: From Pixabay (under CC0 license).